Karnataka elections: Is Bengaluru the drug capital of south India?

 Will Rahul at least address drug problem in Bengaluru?
 Or is it wrong of us to expect this from him?

-It is not that the incumbent Congress government has not admitted to the rise in the number of drug abuse cases in Karnataka.
-Back in 2017, former Karnataka Home Minister G Parameshwara has said that "Udta Punjab" will not happen in the state after the BJP raised the issue in the legislative council.
+It is not that the incumbent Congress government has not admitted that drug abuse cases are a real menace in Karnataka.
+Back in 2017, former Karnataka home minister G Parameshwara has said that "Udta Punjab" will not happen in the state after the BJP raised the issue in the legislative council.

 "Udta Punjab" is the name of a Hindi film which highlights drug abuse by youths in Punjab.
 "A special drive has been launched to curb drug menace in the state, especially Bengaluru and Mangaluru.
 We will not allow Bengaluru to go the Punjab way.
 Udta Punjab will not happen here," he said.